baksho/deep-learning-projects/House-price-prediction-using-ANN/README.md

     - Execute all cells sequentially.
     - After training the model, all the weights will be saved in `house_price_prediction_model.keras` file.

-4. **Run the python file to test the model for an random user input**:
+4. **Run the python file to test the model for an random user input (Change the path to load the saved preprocessor)**:
    ```bash
    python predict_house_price.py
    ```